 Mason had become a fluent Spanish-speaker and was well received in the Los Angeles Spanish-speaking community.
 She had befriended Pio Pico, Mexico’s last governor in California, Pio Pico.

-After her death on January 15, 1891, Mason was laid to rest in an unmarked grave in Boyle Heights.
+After her death on January 15, 1891, Mason was laid to rest in an unmarked grave in Evergreen Cemetery in Boyle Heights.
 It wasn’t until 97 years later, on March 27, 1988, that her gravesite received a tombstone to honor her.
 At this ceremony was Los Angeles’ first African American mayor, Tom Bradley, and members of Mason’s beloved First African Methodist Episcopal Church.
 Mason is further commemorated in Downtown Los Angeles by artist Sheila Levrant de Bretteville’s "Biddy Mason's Place: A Passage of Time.”
 Installed in 1989, the commemorative wall, located (Broadway and Third, behind the Bradbury Building) near where Mason’s home once stood, portrays events from her life and L.A.’s past.

 Portion of the commemorative wall "Biddy Mason's Place: A Passage of Time” by Sheila Levrant de Bretteville.
 The black concrete wall, portraying the story of Mason's life, is 81 feet long and eight feet high.
 It was installed in 1989.
 It is located at 331 South Spring Street in Downtown Los Angeles (at Broadway and Third, behind the Bradbury Building).
 Los Angeles Almanac photo.

 From Enslaved to Entrepreneur: The Biddy Mason Story

 Bridget “Biddy” Mason was brought to California as a slave, but, having learned of her legal rights, fought in court and won her freedom and that of her family.
 She went on to become one of the wealthiest and most philanthropic people in Los Angeles.